 RN-to-BSN

-Apply to the program for Fall 2025
+Apply for Fall 2026

-Western's nationally accredited RN-to-BSN program is a degree completion program for nurses to obtain their Bachelor of Science in Nursing (BSN).
+Western's nationally accredited RN-to-BSN program is a degree completion program for registered nurses to obtain their Bachelor of Science in Nursing (BSN).
 The full-time plan of study has 48 upper-division credits.
 It is designed to provide credit for all nursing credits completed in an Associate Degree pre-licensure program, as well as other credits that apply towards Western’s General University Requirements (GUR).

 The RN-to-BSN program is specifically designed for nurses who have completed an Associate's or Diploma nursing program and have their RN license already or who will pass the NCLEX-RN exam by the end of their second quarter of study.
 It meets the AACN Essentials of Baccalaureate Education for Professional Nursing Practice.